mikependon/RepoDB.NET/pages/classes/field.md

 #### Parse Object

-You can also extract by parsing an object (or dynamic).
+You can also extract by parsing a class or an anonymous object.

 ```csharp
 var person = new Person();